IsoNet-cryoET/IsoNet/tutorial/Example1.md

 isonet.py prepare_star tomofile/ --pixel_size 18.12 --number_subtomos 300
 ```

-Default file name of STAR file will *tomograms.star* ; Contents in this file can be modified through text editor.
+The default file name of STAR file will *tomograms.star* ; Contents in this file can be modified through text editors.

 2. Deconvolution

-This step is unnecessary for tomographs accquired with phase plate.
+This step is unnecessary for tomograms acquired with a phase plate.

 3. Generate mask

-To exclude the areas that devoid of sample, we apply a binary sampling mask to each tomogram.
-This step will improve the quality of training dataset.

-Since this demo tomogram has a bin-factor of 4, a smaller gaussian filter can smooth out noise and keep the fine structure.
+To exclude the areas that are devoid of sample, we apply a binary sampling mask to each tomogram.
+This step will improve the quality of the training dataset.
+Since this demo tomogram has a bin-factor of 4, a smaller Gaussian filter can smooth out noise and keep the fine structure.
 We set *patch_size* to 2.

-Usually, the top and bottom (along the z axis) region is in lack of content.
+Usually, the top and bottom (along the z-axis) regions are lack of content.
 We mask out the top 15% and bottom 15% region by setting *z_crop* to 0.15.

 ```bash
 isonet.py make_mask tomograms.star --z_crop 0.15 --patch_size 2